weymann/OH3-SolarForecast-Drops/README-SmallerThenOH40.md

 ## Date Time

 Each forecast is bound to a certain location which automatically defines the time zone.
-Most common use case is forecast and your location are matching the same time zone.
+Most common use case is forecast and your locarion are matching the same time zone.
 Action interface is using `Instant` as timestamps which enables you translating to any time zone.
 This allows you with an easy conversion to query also foreign forecast locations.